 In addition, the absolute upper bound for rail and surface multimodal carriers have both been set at 200 tons.

-Multimodal carriers with an air component have their maximum allowable average payload set to 58 tons, corresponding to the maximum payload capacity for the largest aircraft make/model specified by SmartWay partners in 2017.
+Multimodal carriers with an air component have their maximum average payload set to 220,000 lbs., corresponding to the maximum payload capacity for the largest aircraft make/model specified by SmartWay partners in 2017.
 Payloads above this amount will trigger a "red" out of range error that must be explained by the partner in order to proceed, although no value has been set for a maximum allowable payload at this time.
-Payloads between 29 and 58 tons will receive a "yellow" warning which may be explained if the partner chooses.
-Payloads greater than zero and less than 29 tons will receive a "red" out of range error requiring an explanation.
+Payloads between 110,000 and 220,000 lbs. will receive a "yellow" warning which may be explained if the partner chooses.
 Any payload value less than or equal to zero will be flagged as an error and must be changed.